griffin-php/griffin/README.md

 ### Running

-After planning, Griffin runs migration using `Griffin\Runner\Runner` class.
+After planning, Griffin runs migrations using `Griffin\Runner\Runner` class.
 Internally, Griffin plans migrations execution first and after that it will execute running on second stage.